"Troubleshooting and Solutions for Addressing Voltage Drop Challenges in Inverter Circuits

 Analysing an Inverter Output Voltage Based on PWM

-The average voltage across the mosfet gates is now reduced to: This again means that the previously computed 6V average is now additionally impacted by this PWM feed with 50% duty cycle.
+The average voltage across the MOSFET gates is now reduced to: This again means that the previously computed 6V average is now additionally impacted by this PWM feed with a 50% duty cycle.

 We must simultaneously address two parameters in order to resolve this problem: